aieshaesa/data_analysis_engine/README.md

 - Load the CSV file into array or data frame
 - List all columns in dataset and offer user the possiblity to drop any of them
 - Count distinct values of any column selected by user
-- Search any value in any column as input by the user
+- Search any value in any column as input by the user AIESHA
-- Sort any columns as selected by the user
+- Sort any columns as selected by the user AIESHA
-- Print the first 100, 1000, or 5000 rows of the dataset as selected by the user
+- Print the first 100, 1000, or 5000 rows of the dataset as selected by the user AIESHA

 Functions:
 - Count
 - Unique
 - Mean
-- Median
+- Median AIESHA
 - Mode
 - Standard Deviation
 - Variance